Carry-on bag

 What are the restrictions?

-• Each spare battery, must be individually protected by being in retail package, individual bag, a protective pouch, or with tape placed over exposed terminals.
+Each spare battery must be individually packaged to prevent short circuits, by being in its retail package, an individual bag, or by having tape over the exposed terminals.

 Why is this item restricted?